Limits and decomposition of de Bruijn's additive systems: Additive systems and de Bruijn's theorem

-The family $\mca = (A_i)_{i\in I}$ is an \emph{additive system} if \mca\ is a unique representation system for the set of nonnegative integers.
-Thus, \mca\ is an additive system if $\N_0 = \bigoplus_{i\in I} A_i$.
+The family $\mca = (A_i)_{i\in I}$ is an \emph{additive system} if \mca\ is a unique representation system for the set of nonnegative integers, that is, if $\N_0 = \bigoplus_{i\in I} A_i$.
 The following lemma follows immediately from the definition of an additive system.

 \bl Let $\mcb = (B_j )_{j\in J} $ be an additive system.
 If $\{J_i\}_{i\in I}$ is a partition of $J$ into pairwise disjoint nonempty sets, and if

 then $\mca = (A_i )_{i\in I}$ is an additive system. \el